supercog-ai/agentic/docs/example-agents.md

 The agent maintains context about recently viewed repositories and has built-in memory to improve interactions.
 This example demonstrates how to create tools that integrate with external APIs and services, while providing a natural language interface to complex systems.

+## Study Guide Agent
+The [Study Guide Agent](https://github.com/supercog-ai/agentic/blob/main/examples/study/study_guide.py) demonstrates using the RAG tool to provide an agent with additional context.
+The agent helps the user study content using knowledge from a RAG index.
+It has 3 main features:

+- Test Prep: The agent creates a set of short answer questions and evaluates the user's answers
+- Study Buddy: The agent converses with the user about the source document and suggests further readings
+- Multiple Choice Quiz: The agent generates a multiple choice quiz and an answer key using content in the documents.

+The Study Guide Agent shows the strength of using RAG in agent deployment, using specific knowledge from provided documents instead of inaccurate, general knowledge.
+It demonstrates how Agentic can be used to create agents specific to a user's data and knowledge.

 ## Next Steps

 - Learn more about the [Tools](./tools//tool-library/index.md) that power these agents - each tool has a basic demo agent you can run